mkhphp24/Standard/README.md

 Why MajPanel
 ===========
-MajPanel Generate crud (Create, read, update and delete ) DataBase Operation automatically trough Rest API and also create React Tabel in order to Manage your DataBase Tabel . you can generate automatically  React Grid and API For your Entity  .
+MajPanel Generate crud (Create, read, update and delete ) DataBase Operation automatically trough Rest API and also create React Tabel in order to Manage your DataBase Tabel (JWT tokens for api security) . you can generate automatically  React Grid and API For your Entity  .